 #3 - By 2030, global apparel consumption is projected to rise by 63%, from 62 million tons today to 102 million tons—equivalent to more than 500 billion additional T-shirts3

 Fast fashion practices are unsustainable.
-To keep the supply chain running, manufacturers consume raw materials with little care for the environment or people affected.
+Manufacturers across the textile and apparel sectors consume raw materials with little care for the environment or people affected to keep the supply chain running.
 The production methods favored are the quickest and cheapest regardless of the negative impact.